Why Does HRV Matter for Older Adults?

 Interventions That Work

-Evidence-based ways to support HRV in older adults:
+Evidence-based ways to support HRV in older adults (see also our general guide on improving HRV):

 Physical activity: - Most powerful intervention at any age - Walking 30 minutes daily can improve HRV - Resistance training supports autonomic function - Start slowly, progress gradually

-Mind-body practices: - Particularly effective for older adults - Tai chi improves HRV and balance - Yoga supports flexibility and autonomic function - Meditation reduces stress reactivity
+Mind-body practices: - Particularly effective for older adults - Tai chi and yoga improve HRV and balance - Mind-body exercise supports flexibility and autonomic function - Meditation reduces stress reactivity

 Breathing exercises: - Slow breathing at 6 breaths/minute - Can be done seated, no equipment needed - Immediate and cumulative benefits - 5-10 minutes daily